How can I help my loved one during a psychosis-related crisis?

 Please note that NAMI does not operate a crisis hotline.
 If you or your loved one are in immediate danger, please call or text the 988 Suicide & Crisis Lifeline at 988 (chat function is available here at 988Lifeline.org).
 NAMI volunteers are not medical or mental health professionals, and we cannot offer medical or mental health advice.
 The material outlined below is informational and we hope that it provides guidance that results in help.

-Seeing someone you care about experiencing a psychosis-related crisis can be frightening.
-Psychosis is a symptom of a group of serious conditions that affect the mind, where there has been some loss of contact with reality.
+Seeing someone you care about experiencing a psychosis-related crisis can be scary.
+Psychosis is a symptom of several serious conditions that affect the mind, where there has been some loss of contact with reality.
 People living with psychosis experience disruptions to their thoughts and perceptions that make it difficult to recognize what is real and what isn’t.
 Being prepared for a crisis by learning about resources and support services allows you to act fast and make good decisions.

 Practical tips for getting help in an immediate psychiatric emergency: